Typical Applications of XRF

 The sample is irradiated with X-rays within the instrument.
 If an X-ray photon is absorbed by the sample of sufficient energy then an electron is emitted via the photoelectric effect resulting in an electron hole in the atom.
 An inner shell electron will then fall back to fill this hole resulting in the release of electromagnetic energy with a frequency characteristic of the element present.

-XRF is quantitative or semiquantitative and can be used on bulk powders, solids and liquids.
+XRF is quantitative or semiquantitative and can be used on bulk powders, dusts, solids, metals and materials.
 Additionally it can be used on thin-film samples – e.g. filter papers used in environmental monitoring.

 XRF is particularly cost effective for multiple samples.
 Once calibrated it is very reproduceable week to week and month to month using check standards to monitor drift.